evidentlyai/evidently/docs/book/get-started/tutorial.md

 ## 7. Run data stability tests

-Reports are useful when you want to debug data or model quality, or share results with the team.
+Reports are useful when you want to debug data or model quality or share results with the team.
 However, it is less convenient if you want to run your checks automatically and only react to meaningful issues.

 To integrate Evidently checks in the prediction pipeline, you can use the **test suites** functionality.